Carlow (UK Parliament constituency): Members of Parliament

+Notable MPs for Carlow included F. J. Robinson, later Prime Minister of the United Kingdom as Viscount Goderich, the zoologist Nicholas Aylward Vigors, and the historian and writer John Dalberg-Acton, later known as Lord Acton.

 Elections

 Elections in the 1830s

 Maule was appointed as Baron of the Exchequer in England, requiring a by-election.

 After meeting 59 times, an election committee amended the poll to 160 for Gisborne and 159 for Bruen and, in July 1839, Gisborne was declared elected.

 Elections in the 1840s

 Elections in the 1850s

 Sadleir was appointed a Lord Commissioner of the Treasury, requiring a by-election.